-Future developments to provide for long-term growth are outlined on page 4 of the 2017 Annual Report. https://beowulfmining.com/investors/reports-presentations/
+Future developments to provide for long-term growth are outlined in the 2019 Annual Report.

-The Company intends to deliver shareholder returns through capital appreciation [and distribution via dividends].
-Challenges to delivering strategy, long-term goals and generating cash flow are uncertainty in relation to obtaining permits to mine, long term adverse changes in commodity prices and not discovering an economic mineral deposit, all of which are outlined on page 26 of the 2017

-Annual Report and in the Risk Management section below, as well as steps the Board takes to protect the Company, mitigate these risks and secure a long-term future for the Company.
+The Company intends to deliver shareholder returns through capital appreciation and distribution via possible payment of dividends.
+Challenges to delivering strategy, long-term goals and generating cash flow are uncertainty in relation to obtaining permits to mine, long term adverse changes in commodity prices and not discovering an economic mineral deposit, all of which are outlined in the 2019 Annual Report and in the Risk Management section below, as well as steps the Board takes to protect the Company, mitigate these risks and secure a long-term future for the Company.